Comet Moth Facts

 - Experts theorize this is intended to allow water to drain through, given its rather wet habitat, preventing it from drowning.

 - Like many Lepidoptera, it remains wholly incapable of feeding, once it emerges from its cocoon.
 Therefore, its adult lifespan only measures 6-8 days.

 The gorgeous Comet Moth ranks as one of the largest known types of silk moth.
 However, the species does display sexual dimorphism in regards to size.

-The males grow larger than the females.
+The males grow larger than females.
 An average adult male wingspan averages roughly 8 in (20 cm).
 However, even larger individuals have been seen.

 Meanwhile, the females remain significantly smaller, rarely attaining more than half the size of the males.

-The wings primarily display a bright yellow in color.
+The wings also primarily display a bright yellow in color.
 Yet, a unique brownish-orange fringe usually appears along the outside of the wings.

 In addition, lines and spots of the same darker color frequently appear on the upper side of the wings of the arthropod.